unbeing (for a time)

 Program note:

-I distinctly remember a night about ten years ago, sitting bored in my apartment browsing the internet for anything remotely interesting, when I found myself reading a short story that completely changed my outlook on life.
-At the same time it was full of ideas that were entirely familiar, almost mundane, and somehow lent a perspective on being human that I had never quite encountered before.
+This piece is a musical telling of The Egg by celebrated author Andy Weir.
+This is an early work of Weir’s but nevertheless an extremely impactful one.
+I distinctly remember a night around 2010, sitting bored in my apartment, browsing the internet for anything remotely interesting, when I found myself reading a short story that completely changed my outlook on life.
+It was full of ideas that were entirely familiar, almost mundane, but somehow lent a perspective on what it means to be human that I had never quite encountered before.

 More about this Piece :